 Here’s to the sweet smell of success.

 We all know the medal Kevin won for the two-hundred-meter butterfly resulted from more than just his ability as a swimmer.
 It was a testament to his great discipline and resolve, and for that, we congratulate him.

 Let’s have a drink, let’s have some fun.
 Because, at last, the job is done.

-To the profound ignorance which we brought to this endeavor; because had we known what was ahead, we never would have started.
+To the profound ignorance, we brought to this endeavor; because had we known what was ahead.

 Reunion Drinking Toasts

 Here’s a toast to all who are here, no matter where you’re from; May the best day you have ever seen be worse than the worst to come.

 To the good old days – when we weren’t so good because we weren’t so old.

 We also honor those who taught and encouraged us.
 We remember old friends – those with us now, those who couldn’t make it, and those who are no longer with us.
 Dear friends, lift your glasses with me to our younger selves – their activities, plans, and promise.
 May we always remember with gratitude their part in making us who we are today.

 To the future before us all.
 To the present around us.
 And to the past – to those intense flashbacks as we walk these familiar paths, and to the 18-year-olds in all of us.